kristopherkyle/L2-Annotation-Project/dep_anno_overview.md

 - `AKA may refer_head to :_punct “Also known as” .`

 - There is only one thing_head¹ to wear on your feet in summer :_punct¹ comfy sandals . `

+### `reparandum`
+A `reparandum` dependent is a disfluency which is overridden by a repair.
+The repair is the head of the `reparandum` dependent.

+Overridden disfluencies occur when correcting an utterance:
+- `He was the person , he and his wife Jan , introduced_reparandum -- reintroduced_head me and Laura in his backyard in July of 1977 .`

 ### `xcomp`
 External complements `xcomp` are given when a clause has no overt subject AND the implied subject is the same as the head clause (see `ccomp` or `xcomp`).